Rev. Dr. Liz Gray

 Rev. Amy Rowe

 My background in social work and international affairs has carried me through five continents.
-I’ve sung karaoke with communist officials in a bus in rural Vietnam; endured malaria in a mud hut in Uganda; had a mispelled illegal visa issued by a rebel army; been saved from a charging ostrich by my resourceful husband; slurped shark fin soup with intoxicated Chinese bureaucrats; and laughed and cried and shared stories with some pretty amazing people along the way.
-I was honored to co-author International Religious Freedom Advocacy.
+I’ve sung midnight karaoke on a rural bus with communist officials; been saved from a charging ostrich by my resourceful husband; slurped shark fin soup with intoxicated bureaucrats; and shared stories with some pretty amazing people along the way.

 Email me: amy at incarnationanglican dot org